fishing/fishing.github.com/reels.md

 #### Benefits of a Spinning Reel

 _All around versatility_ is the biggest reason people choose spinning reels.
 They can be used to cast many different types of tackle, including artificial lures and live bait.
+They can also be used to cast fairly light lures out (e.g 1/16oz) -- it's harder to do so using a baitcaster.

 #### Drawbacks of a Spinning Reel

+1. Line twist.
+Since the line comes off the reel by itself, you can think of your line as being re-wound every time you retrieve.
+This spins the line and if you have line with a lot of memory (it remembers each time you twist the line) it can make things unmanagable.
-While spinning reels are great for casting practically everything in your tackle box, they don’t always provide the best effectiveness for heavy lures.
-They are also not as __accurate__ as baitcasters, so experienced bass anglers use them sparingly.
+2. They don’t always provide the best effectiveness for heavy lures.
+They are also not as __accurate__ as baitcasters because you can't stop the line from going out as readily / control feed-out speed.
+So you're liable to over/undershoot your target a bit more frequently than when using a baitcaster (assuming you're practiced at baitcasters).

+These things said, spinning reels are tried and true technology and pros still use them.

-If you are just getting started in fishing, a versatile and easy-to-use spinning reel is probably your best option.
+If you are just getting started in fishing, a versatile spinning reel is the best option.

 ### Baitcaster Reels